RetroDECK/ES-DE/FAQ-ANDROID.md

 ## ES-DE doesn't work on my device, can I get a refund?

-Although the overwhelming majority of people have successfully got ES-DE to run correctly on their devices (assuming they are fulfilling the basic requirements of 64-bit Android 11 or later) there are some devices that have been problematic.
+Although the overwhelming majority of people have successfully got ES-DE to run correctly on their devices (assuming they are fulfilling the basic requirements of 64-bit Android 10 or later) there are some devices that have been problematic.
 These issues have only been observed on mobile phones as far as we know, and is likely due to customizations done by the manufacturers.
 Unfortunately Android is not really a standardized operating system and different vendors are applying custom patches and such which may prevent ES-DE from working.
 We will refund everyone that is unable to get ES-DE to run on their device, just send a DM on Patreon and we will issue a refund as soon as possible.

 ## Why do I get a "There was a problem parsing the package" error when I attempt to install ES-DE?

-There are two possible reasons for this, the first and most common issue is that your device does not fulfill the basic requirements for ES-DE, which is that it has to run a 64-bit version of Android 11 or later.
-We are investigating whether Android 10 support could be added in a future release but for the time being this is not supported.
+There are two possible reasons for this, the first and most common issue is that your device does not fulfill the basic requirements for ES-DE, which is that it has to run a 64-bit version of Android 10 or later.

 The second reason is that the APK is corrupt or not complete.
 When we make releases we include an MD5 hash value with the download link, and it's recommended to check the hash of the downloaded file before you attempt to install it.
 This will also ensure that you actually have the real release and not some third party scam or fake app or similar.
 A recommended app for generating the MD5 checksums is [Hash Checker](https://play.google.com/store/apps/details?id=com.smlnskgmail.jaman.hashchecker) from the Google Play store.